FosterSenpai/FosterSenpai/README.md

 # Hey, I’m Foster
-I’m interested in learning more about Artificial Intelligence and Machine Learning on my path to becoming a Data Scientist.
+I’m interested in learning more about Artificial Intelligence and Machine Learning on my path to becoming a Data Scientist. <br>
-I’m currently in the first year of my Bachelor of Computer Science.
+I’m currently in the first year of my Bachelor of Computer Science. <br>
 I’m looking to collaborate on any kind of data analysis problems with someone who is interested in showing the process.

 <!---